+b) that PPDR applications in the tuning range 380-470 MHz listed in resolves 3 are intended to only operate in the mobile service allocated on a primary basis according to the provisions of the Radio Regulations;

-b) that flexibility must be afforded to administrations:
+c) that flexibility must be afforded to administrations to determine:

-– to determine, at national level, how much spectrum to make available for public protection and disaster relief from the bands identified in this Resolution in order to meet their particular national requirements;
+– how much spectrum to make available at a national level for public protection and disaster relief from the frequency tuning ranges that are covered by the resolves part of this Resolution in order to meet their particular national requirements; as well as

-– to have the ability for bands identified in this Resolution to be used by all services having allocations within those bands according to the provisions of the Radio Regulations, taking into account the existing applications and their evolution;

-– to determine the need and timing of availability as well as the conditions of usage of the bands identified in this Resolution for public protection and disaster relief in order to meet specific national situations,
+– the need and timing of availability as well as the conditions of usage of the bands identified in the most recent version of Recommendation ITU-R M.2015 for PPDR in order to meet specific regional or national situations;

+d) that not all of the frequency bands listed in the most recent version of Recommendation ITU-R M.2015 may be suitable for every type of PPDR application (narrowband, wideband or broadband);

+e) that when planning the use of PPDR in the 400 MHz range, administrations should take into account the provisions contained in No. 5.266 and in No. 5.267 and Resolution 205,

 resolves

 1 to strongly recommend administrations to use regionally harmonized bands for public protection and disaster relief to the maximum extent possible, taking into account the national and regional requirements and also having regard to any needed consultation and cooperation with other concerned countries;

+2 to encourage administrations to consider the 700/800 MHz (namely 694-869 MHz) frequency tuning ranges3 as described in the most recent version of Recommendation ITU-R M.2015, or parts thereof, for the provision of PPDR solutions in order to achieve global harmonization;

-2 to encourage administrations, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced public protection and disaster relief solutions, to consider the following identified frequency bands/ranges or parts thereof when undertaking their national planning:
+3 to encourage administrations to consider the following regionally harmonized frequency tuning ranges, or parts thereof, for their planned and future PPDR operations:

-– in Region 1: 380-470 MHz as the frequency range within which the band 380-385/ 390-395 MHz is a preferred core harmonized band for permanent public protection activities within certain countries of Region 1 which have given their agreement;
+– in Region 1: 380-470 MHz;

-– in Region 25: 746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;
+– in Region 2: 4 940-4 990 MHz;

-– in Region 36: 406.1-430 MHz, 440-470 MHz, 806-824/851-869 MHz, 4 940-4 990 MHz and 5 850-5 925 MHz;
+– in Region 3: 406.1-430 MHz, 440-470 MHz, 4 940-4 990 MHz;

+4 that specific information on the frequency arrangements for public protection and disaster relief in these ranges, as well as the specific details of the Regions and/or administrations be described in Recommendation ITU-R M.2015;

-3 that the identification of the above frequency bands/ranges for public protection and disaster relief does not preclude the use of these bands/frequencies by any application within the services to which these bands/frequencies are allocated and does not preclude the use of nor establish priority over any other frequencies for public protection and disaster relief in accordance with the Radio Regulations;
+5 that the inclusion of frequency tuning ranges for public protection and disaster relief in this Resolution, as well as the inclusion of frequency arrangements for PPDR operations in these frequency tuning ranges, as described in the most recent version of Recommendation ITU-R M.2015, does not preclude the use of these frequencies by any application within the services to which these frequencies are allocated and does not preclude the use of nor establish priority over any other frequencies for public protection and disaster relief in accordance with the Radio Regulations;

-4 to encourage administrations, in emergency and disaster relief situations, to satisfy temporary needs for frequencies in addition to what may be normally provided for in agreements with the concerned administrations;
+6 to encourage administrations, in emergency and disaster relief situations, to satisfy temporary needs for frequencies in addition to what may be normally provided for in agreements with the concerned administrations;

-5 that administrations encourage public protection and disaster relief agencies and organizations to utilize both existing and new technologies and solutions (satellite and terrestrial), to the extent practicable, to satisfy interoperability requirements and to further the goals of public protection and disaster relief;
+7 that administrations encourage PPDR agencies and organizations to utilize both existing and new technologies and solutions, to the extent practicable, to satisfy interoperability requirements and to further the goals of public protection and disaster relief;

-6 that administrations may encourage agencies and organizations to use advanced wireless solutions taking into account considering h) and i) for providing complementary support to public protection and disaster relief;

-7 to encourage administrations to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster relief situations through mutual cooperation and consultation without hindering national legislation;
+8 to encourage administrations to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster relief situations through mutual cooperation and consultation without hindering national legislation;

-8 that administrations encourage public protection and disaster relief agencies and organizations to utilize relevant ITU-R Recommendations in planning spectrum use and implementing technology and systems supporting public protection and disaster relief;
+9 that administrations encourage public protection and disaster relief agencies and organizations to utilize relevant ITU-R Recommendations and Reports in planning spectrum use and implementing technology and systems supporting public protection and disaster relief;